 - Wet organic materials in and around the house (including the basement)

 - Sump pump pits

 Drain flies often lay their eggs in multiple places, so make sure you check each place that can serve as a breeding site.

 How to clean drains and other breeding sites?

 For mechanical cleaning, you can use a stiff wire brush and a drain snake.
 Make sure you eliminate all debris from inside and the wall of the pipe.

 In most cases, there will be places you can’t reach with a brush.
-That’s why, for the best results, I recommend you also use some kind of enzyme drain cleaner, such as InVade Bio Drain Gel, InVade Bio Foam or Forid Drain Gel Cleaner.
+That’s why, for the best results, I recommend you also use some kind of enzyme drain cleaner, such as InVade Bio Drain Gel (click here to check out current pricing on Amazon), InVade Bio Foam (current price) or Forid Drain Gel Cleaner.
 These products remove the organic buildup in drains naturally so they help to destroy the breeding sites of drain flies.

 As an alternative, you can pour drain cleaning gel into the drain.
 Let it sit for 30-60 minutes and flush it with hot water.
 Often you have to repeat this process a few times to get rid of all the organic matter in the pipe.